 Of course it won’t injure her, Kanna thought.
 It will kill her.
-A brief image flashed through her mind.
-It only lasted half a second, but it made her stop where she was.
-It was an image of a spattering red pattern coating the walls of the cave.
+A brief vision flashed through her mind.
+It only lasted half a second, but it made her stop where she was: It was an image of a spattering red pattern coating the walls of the cave.

-If I hit her like that, I will kill her.
+If I strike her head, I will kill her.

 Kanna had stopped just arm’s length from the satchel.